-The available options for a second TIM are limited to those with efficacy data in a biologicexperienced population, excluding the initial TIM, and limited to those with a non-TNF inhibitor mechanism of action for patients who initiated a TNF-inhibitor TIM as initial treatment.
+The available options for a second TIM are limited to those with efficacy data in a biologicexperienced population.
 Market shares for the second TIM meeting all inclusion criteria are assumed to be equally distributed.
 These assumptions may not be reflective of real-world treatment patterns.
 Some TIMs without RCT data in a biologic-experienced population may be prescribed by some clinicians as a second TIM (e.g., infliximab as a second TIM after non-response or loss of response to vedolizumab as the initial TIM).
 Without efficacy data in a pre-treated population, we are unable to generate reliable estimates for how well these would perform in a biologic-experienced population and have excluded them from the market basket.